Affiliate Links Disclosure

 What are they exactly and how do they work?

 Lets say I recommend a product to you from a tutorial, or you use one in our classes and decided you like it and want to buy it.
-You then go to that suppliers website on your own, type in the URL and purchase it.
+You then go to that suppliers website on your own, type in the URL or do an online search for it and purchase it.

 You have just purchased a "recommended product".